tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/README.md

 ### 📌 Analysis 1

-#### 🔎 Observation
+### Observation

-**Observation**

-Total hospital billing reached approximately **£3M**, generated from around **4,973 patient visits** during the analysis period.
-However, although patient volume increased over time, the **average billing per visit (£674.86)** showed a slight downward trend.
+Total hospital billing reached approximately **£3M**, generated from **4,973 patient visits** during the analysis period.

+While patient volume increased over time, the **average billing per visit (£674.86)** shows a slight declining trend.

-Revenue distribution across departments is also uneven. **Cardiology and Orthopedics contribute the largest share of total hospital billing**, while several other departments generate considerably lower revenue.
+Revenue distribution across departments is also uneven. **Cardiology and Orthopedics contribute the largest share of total hospital revenue**, while other departments generate significantly smaller contributions.

-**Insight**
+In addition, **treatment costs account for the largest share of operational expenses**, significantly higher than medication and room-related charges.

+### Interpretation

+Revenue growth appears to be driven primarily by **increasing patient volume rather than higher-value medical procedures**.

-This suggests that hospital revenue growth is driven mainly by increasing patient volume rather than higher-value treatments.
+This suggests that hospital revenue growth may currently rely more on routine consultations or lower-cost services rather than complex procedures that typically generate higher revenue per visit.

-Additionally, the strong revenue contribution from only a few departments indicates a **concentration of financial performance in specific specialties**.
-While this may reflect strong clinical demand in these areas, it also suggests that other departments may be **underutilized or not generating comparable revenue streams**.

-**Recommendation**

-Hospital management should track **revenue per visit** as a key financial performance indicator alongside total billing.
-At the same time, leadership should evaluate opportunities to **expand high-value services or procedures in underperforming departments**, helping to diversify revenue sources and reduce dependence on a small number of specialties.
+The concentration of revenue in a limited number of departments also indicates a **potential structural dependency on specific medical specialties**.

+### Business Impact

+If patient growth continues to be driven mainly by lower-value visits, the hospital may face limitations in revenue growth despite increasing operational workload.

+Heavy reliance on a small number of departments could also introduce financial risk if demand in those specialties declines.

+### Recommendations

+- Expand high-value medical procedures where appropriate.
+- Ensure sufficient staffing and resources for high-demand departments such as Cardiology and Orthopedics.
+- Monitor department-level profitability to identify opportunities for service expansion.
 ---
 ### 🔍 Drill-down Analysis – Overview (Department-level)

 ![image alt](https://github.com/tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/blob/abb078c8933119a18dc981bd5a237a77d8b2c0aa/Drilldown.png)

-**Observation**
-Drilling down into department-level data shows that **Cardiology generates the highest total billing**, followed by Orthopedics and General Surgery.

-Within departments, revenue is often driven by a **limited number of diagnoses and procedures**, while many other services contribute relatively smaller shares of department revenue.

-**Insight**

-This pattern indicates that hospital revenue relies heavily on **specific specialties and procedures**.
-While these departments demonstrate strong demand, the hospital's financial performance may become **structurally dependent on a few key service lines**.

-**Recommendation**

-Hospital management should assess whether high-performing departments require **additional operational capacity**, while also identifying opportunities to improve utilization in **lower-performing departments** to build a more balanced revenue structure.
+To better understand the drivers of hospital performance, the dashboard enables a drill-down view that analyzes operational metrics at the **department level**.

+#### Observation

+Department-level analysis shows clear differences in both **revenue contribution and patient volume** across hospital specialties.

+Cardiology and Orthopedics stand out as the **two highest revenue-generating departments**, driven by a combination of higher patient demand and higher-value medical procedures.

+In contrast, several other departments contribute a relatively smaller share of hospital billing despite maintaining steady patient visits.

+#### Interpretation

+This pattern suggests that hospital revenue is **not evenly distributed across departments**.
+Instead, financial performance is concentrated in specialties that typically involve more complex procedures and specialized treatments.

+Departments with lower revenue contribution may focus on routine consultations or services with lower billing values.

+#### Business Impact

+A revenue structure that relies heavily on a small number of departments can introduce **operational and financial concentration risk**.
+Any disruption in demand or staffing within these key specialties could significantly impact overall hospital performance.

+At the same time, departments with lower revenue contribution may represent **opportunities for service expansion or operational optimization**.

+#### Recommendation

+- Ensure sufficient staffing and medical resources in high-demand departments such as **Cardiology and Orthopedics**.
+- Evaluate opportunities to expand high-value procedures in other departments.
+- Monitor department-level performance regularly to maintain balanced operational growth.
+\
 ### 👨‍⚕️ Dashboard 2 – Doctors Performance Analysis

 ![image alt](https://github.com/tranthuyquynh122-cyber/Healthcare-Operations-Performance-Dashboard/blob/abb078c8933119a18dc981bd5a237a77d8b2c0aa/Doctors.png)
 #### 🔍 Doctor Performance & Workload Analysis

-**Observation**
+### Observation

-Doctor workload distribution is uneven across physicians.
+Doctor-level performance analysis reveals noticeable differences in patient workload across physicians.
-For example, **Dr. Olu Abiola handles a significantly higher number of patient visits compared with other doctors**.

-Despite the higher patient volume, **Dr. Olu Abiola also maintains one of the highest patient satisfaction scores**, indicating that a higher workload does not necessarily reduce service quality.
+Some doctors handle significantly higher patient volumes than others.
+For example, **Dr. Olu Abiola records one of the highest patient counts**, indicating a strong contribution to overall hospital service capacity.

-**Insight**

-This suggests that high patient volume alone does not lead to lower patient satisfaction.
-Instead, differences in **consultation efficiency, communication skills, and clinical workflow** may explain why some doctors can manage higher workloads while still maintaining strong patient experience.

-**Recommendation**

-Hospital management should:

-- Analyze **best practices from high-performing doctors such as Dr. Olu Abiola**
-- Identify consultation or workflow approaches that enable efficient patient handling
-- Apply these practices across other physicians to **balance workload while maintaining service quality**
+At the same time, other physicians appear to have comparatively lower patient loads.

+### Interpretation

+The imbalance in patient distribution may indicate differences in physician specialization, scheduling efficiency, or patient preference.

+High patient volumes handled by specific doctors may reflect strong reputation or operational efficiency, but sustained workload concentration could also increase the risk of **physician burnout**.

+### Business Impact

+Uneven workload distribution can create operational inefficiencies.
+Over-utilized doctors may experience fatigue, while under-utilized physicians represent unused capacity.

+Balanced patient allocation could improve operational efficiency and maintain service quality across the hospital.

+### Recommendations

+- Review appointment scheduling processes to distribute patient visits more evenly.
+- Support high-performing physicians with additional operational resources where necessary.
+- Monitor physician workload to reduce burnout risk.

+---

 ### 🧑‍🤝‍🧑 Dashboard 3 – Patient Profile & Behavior Analysis

-**Observation**

-Patient demand shows **noticeable seasonal patterns**, with certain months experiencing higher visit volumes than others.

-Demographic analysis also reveals that patient visits are **concentrated among middle-aged and older populations**, which aligns with typical healthcare demand patterns.
-Additionally, a few insurance providers account for a **significant portion of hospital billing coverage**.

-**Insight**

-Seasonal fluctuations in patient visits may be associated with **seasonal illnesses, routine health screenings, or ongoing management of chronic conditions**.
-Understanding these patterns is essential for anticipating demand and planning operational capacity.

-At the same time, reliance on a limited number of insurance providers suggests that hospital revenue may be **financially dependent on a small set of payer channels**, which could expose the organization to financial risk if reimbursement policies change.

-**Recommendation**

-Hospitals should use patient demand trends to improve **staffing and resource planning**, ensuring that staffing levels align with expected seasonal demand.
-Additionally, leadership should monitor the distribution of insurance providers to reduce potential financial exposure and maintain a balanced payer mix.
+### Observation

+Patient demand shows variations across demographic groups and insurance providers.

+Certain age groups represent a larger share of hospital visits, suggesting that healthcare demand may be concentrated among specific patient segments.

+Insurance provider distribution also shows concentration among several major providers.

+### Interpretation

+Understanding demographic demand patterns can help hospitals better align services with patient needs.

+Insurance coverage distribution may also influence hospital revenue streams, as reimbursement rates and payment structures vary between providers.

+### Business Impact

+If patient demand is concentrated within specific demographic segments or insurance providers, the hospital may become financially dependent on a limited set of patient groups.

+Understanding these patterns is important for long-term revenue stability and service planning.

+### Recommendations

+- Monitor demographic demand patterns to support service planning.
+- Evaluate partnerships with major insurance providers.
+- Develop targeted healthcare programs for high-demand patient groups.
 ---

 <a id="final-conclusion--recommendations"></a>